by M. Roll and C.R. Wilson*(9/14)Revised by C. Shimada**

 Pots that are porous may look more natural but can deteriorate quickly if consistently exposed to moisture and freezing temperatures.
 Porous containers should be brought inside to prevent cracking during the winter months.

 Non-porous containers, including glazed pottery, have a longer life span but are often more expensive.
 They may be stored outdoors in the winter.
 Use non-porous containers, except glazed pottery, for growing early season plants like lettuce or pansies.
 They can withstand the likelihood of frost or freezing during early spring.

-Potting soil should be free of disease organisms, insects, and weed seeds.
+The potting soil you choose should be free of disease organisms, insects, and weed seeds.
 It should be porous yet hold water and nutrients with a slightly acidic pH.
 Do not use native soil, even if you can pasteurize it.
 Most native soils have a high percentage of clay particles that easily compact reducing the oxygen that is available to the roots.
-Potting soil may contain pasteurized soil, sphagnum peat moss, vermiculite, perlite, and composted manure.
+Purchased potting soil may contain pasteurized soil, sphagnum peat moss, vermiculite, perlite, and composted manure.

-Soilless mixes contain many of the same ingredients as potting soil, but are two to three times lighter because they dont contain heavy soil.
+Soilless mixes contain many of the same ingredients as potting soil, but are two to three times lighter because they don’t contain heavy soil.
 Common ingredients include peat moss and/or ground bark to hold water and nutrients; vermiculite for water retention; and perlite to loosen the mix and allow for air movement.
-You can add up to 10 percent of the volume with clean, coarse sand to add weight for top-heavy plants.
+To add weight to a container with a soilless mix you can add up to 10 percent of the container volume with clean, coarse sand to add weight for top-heavy plants.

 Many Coleus leaf forms and colors add interest and unite the multiple containers in this planting.
 (Photo by C. Wilson.)